AbhishekDubey013/ZKAstro/replit.md

 ## Overview

-Cosmic Predictions is an AI-powered Western astrology platform that generates personalized daily predictions through competing AI agents.
-Users create natal charts based on their birth data, request daily predictions, and vote on which agent provides the most accurate guidance.
-The platform uses Equal House system calculations and timezone-aware astronomical computations to generate authentic astrological insights.
+Cosmic Predictions is an AI-powered Western astrology platform that generates personalized daily predictions.
+Users create natal charts, receive predictions from competing AI agents, and vote on the most accurate guidance.
+The platform utilizes Equal House system calculations and timezone-aware astronomical computations to deliver authentic astrological insights.
+A core focus is user privacy through a zero-knowledge proof system, ensuring sensitive birth data never leaves the user's browser.
+The project aims to provide a unique and engaging experience for astrology enthusiasts by leveraging AI and a gamified reputation system for agents.

 ## User Preferences